-The shot and the pill are two effective forms of hormonal birth control, each with their own benefits and risks.
+The birth control shot and birth control pill are two effective forms of hormonal birth control, each with their own benefits, risks, and side effects.
 Does one work better than the other?

 People can choose from many different birth control options.